dgonzalb/BambooPaymentDoc/content/en/Payouts/Overview/_index.md

 {{% alert title="Important" color="info"%}}
 * When payouts occur on **T+0**, the payee receives the payment on the same day.
 However, the console will display the status as _**Paid**_ the following day.
 * In Mexico, payouts are processed in real-time, but final confirmation and notifications occur 5 minutes later.
+* In Uruguay, payouts are in real time on business days from 10:00 to 16:30hs.
 {{% /alert %}}

 ## Considerations